ajayioisaac/AirBnB_clone/README.md

-This is the readme file for my airBnB project
+This is the README file for my airBnB project